New and/or improved features in HAProxy Enterprise 2.0r1 include:

 - Kubernetes Ingress Controller

 Provides a high-performance ingress for your Kubernetes-hosted applications.
-It supports TLS offloading, Layer 7 routing, rate limiting, whitelisting,
+It supports TLS offloading, Layer 7 routing, rate limiting, IP allow lists,

 - Prometheus Exporter